Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: QUBO reformulations

-From Example~\ref{example:rqubo counter example}, it follows that when the edge weights of the graph are nonnegative, Theorem~\ref{cor:rqubo} provides the tightest lower bound for the penalty coefficients such that the $\rqubo$ is a reformulation of the max $k$-cut problem.
+Next, we show that for instances of the max $k$-cut problem with nonnegative edge weights, Theorem~\ref{thm:rqubo} provides the tightest lower bound for the penalty coefficients such that the $\rqubo$ is a reformulation of the max $k$-cut problem.